hopperfund/events/index.md

 - Send a clear message to marginalised groups, including women, that their presence is welcome and you are thinking of their safety and comfort.
 - Give you a framework to train your staff and volunteers around.
 - Highlight channels to report issues on should they arise.
+- Build trust that you will support women or other complainants if an issue did arise.

 Having a code of conduct doesn't guarantee good behaviour, but it tells people you care, and that they can come to you with a problem and trust you to deal with it appropriately.